Skip to content

 Skid marks and vehicle-speed estimation

-Skid marks are the NTA-favourite numerical pocket in this bullet.
+Skid marks are a numerically tractable form of physical evidence.
 They form when a driver brakes hard enough to lock the wheels (pre-ABS vehicles) and the tire rubber lays down on the road as a dark continuous streak.
 From skid-mark length and the road's drag factor, an investigator estimates the vehicle's initial speed at the moment braking began.

 The standard reconstruction formula in metric units is